-Everybody likes to spend a little time on the ocean waves, and one of the finest Barbados attractions gives the whole family a chance to spend a few hours of fun on the sea.
+Everybody likes to spend a little time on the ocean waves, and Barbados gives the whole family a chance to spend a few hours of fun on the sea.
 A day of the purest pleasure can be enjoyed on a Jammin’ Catamaran Cruise, which features meals, drinks, lively interplay with crew members and several water-sports.

 The proliferation of superb Barbados attractions can mean the visitor needs to seek out a little relaxation every once in a while.
-Thankfully, there are several spa venues on the island which are ready and waiting to help you de-stress.
+Thankfully, there are several spa venues on the island which are ready and waiting to help you to de-stress.
 The Sugar Cane Spa in St. Peter is one of the best, and features a range of soothing treatments for all.

 With so many things to do in Barbados, relaxing on the superb beaches is an absolute must.
 There are a number of wonderful seaside locations to tempt the visitor, all of which give you a golden opportunity to unwind in style.
 They include Crane Beach in the south-west, Miami in the south and the spectacular Batts Rock Beach in the west.
 Sipping a rum punch at a beachside bar is a must-try experience in Barbados.
 Watch the world go by in style at Copacabana on the outskirts of Bridgetown or perhaps at Weisers on the Bay at Brandon’s Beach.
 With its vision of azure-waters and white sands fuelling the fantasies of many, it’s no surprise that Barbados attracts over half a million holidaymakers each year.
 There is beautiful architecture, mouth-watering cuisine and great shopping opportunities to be found in the capital city of Bridgetown, or alternatively you can choose to relax on the spectacular beaches and in the family-friendly atmosphere of Christchurch.

 Bag yourself beachside accommodation for a short walk to the sea – the ideal option for those looking to spend their holidays to Barbados topping up their tan and refilling their drinks sprawled out on a sun-lounger, or you can take a short jaunt to Jamaica for its impressive landscapes and laid-back vibe.

 The nightlife on the island has something to suit all ages, tastes and budgets.
 Romantic evening cruises are perfect for those occasions when all you want is a relaxing meal and some spectacular scenery.
 As the sun goes down, there is no finer way to see the real beauty of this idyllic holiday island.
 Live music provides the background to many great Barbados evenings, so be sure to settle in to a comfortable seat with a cold drink and get ready for some superb tunes.
 Bay Street in Bridgetown is home to a number of venues, many of which specialise in pulsating reggae and iconic calypso.
 Good times are always on the menu here.
 You will also find a great selection of dinner shows to give your evening meals an entertaining twist.
 Venues include Lobster Alive and Harbour Lights, both of which are in the St. Michael area of Bridgetown.